notioncollective/mnhs_analysis/README.md

 ```

 ## Data Analysis
 For simple analysis, we use MongoDB's mapReduce features.
 Examples can be found in ```scripts/analytics```.
-The scripts use the standard mongodb driver for node to generate new collections in Mongo based on the supplied map and reduce functions.
+The scripts use the standard Mongodb driver for node to generate new collections in Mongo based on the supplied map and reduce functions.

 ## Data Server
-In order to start to visualize some of the data, I've created a basic express application that can query the Mongo database and supply the results to a client in standard JSON format.
+In order to start to visualize some of the data, I've created a basic Express application that can perform queries on the Mongo database and supply the results to a client in standard JSON format.